AdobeDocs/experience-manager-65.pt-BR/help/assets/home.md

 # Guia do Assets

-Este guia cobre todas as [!DNL Experience Manager Assets] tarefas, como criar, gerenciar, fornecer e otimizar ativos digitais.
+Este guia aborda todas as [!DNL Experience Manager Assets] tarefas, como criar, gerenciar, fornecer e otimizar ativos digitais.

-## Principais [!DNL Experience Manager] artigos
+## Teclas [!DNL Experience Manager] artigos

 <!-- TBD: Some of these links will soon be updated.
 Change these when new articles go live on docs.adobe.com.
 -->